hanabi/hanabi.github.io/Reference.md

   - If Bob plays slot 2, he is performing an *Order Chop Move*, and Cathy should chop move one card (her slot 5).
   - If Bob plays slot 1, he is performing an *Order Chop Move*, and Alice should chop move one card (her slot 5).
 - There are some other common situations that do **not** imply an *Order Chop Move*.
 Use your common sense!
 Here is a short list:
-  - The 1 that was played has different positive clues than the other 1's.
-    - Different negative clues are ignored.
+  - The 1 that was played has a **different amount of positive clues** than the other 1's.
+(Different negative clues are ignored.)
   - The 1 that was played was originally *Finessed* from a clue that happened **before** the number 1 clue.
   - The 1 that was skipped over is known to be bad from contextual information.
 (See the *[Stale 1's Clue](#context-clues--the-stale-1s-clue)* section.)